mramirez0610/n215/homework/homework-six/readme.md

-# homework five
+# homework six

-the web4 version can be found [here](https://in-info-web4.informatics.iupui.edu/~ramimarc/homework-five/about.html).
+the web4 version can be found [here](https://in-info-web4.informatics.iupui.edu/~ramimarc/homework-six/tour.html).

-i (still) couldn't think of a clean way to make the nav adaptive, so it (still) looks pretty ugly.
+i need to add the logo that's in our class files, but it's 10:30 and i'm tired from works so this is it. sorry about that!